 What's TuneBoto Amazon Music Converter?

 It's a professional Amazon Music helper, specially born to download any songs/playlists/albums/artists from both Amazon Music Unlimited and Prime Music to MP3, AAC, FLAC, WAV, AIFF at a high speed with 100% original audio quality kept.
-Built with the progressive music recording core, TuneBoto also allows preserving the ID3 meta tags after conversion, including title, artwork, artist, album, etc. With no need to install the Amazon Music app, you are able to get the readable Amazon Music downloads and enjoy your music collection without any restrictions.
+Built with the progressive music recording core, TuneBoto also allows preserving the ID3 meta tags after conversion, including title, artwork, artist, album, track number, etc. With no need to install the Amazon Music app, you are able to get the readable Amazon Music downloads and enjoy your music collection without any restrictions.

 Note: The free trial version of TuneBoto Amazon Music Converter enables you to convert the first three minutes of each song and convert 3 music files at a time.
 You can unlock the limits and enable all its features by purchasing the full version.